How Much Does It Cost To Desex A Dog In Australia?

 Although it might seem counterintuitive, putting a young pooch through such an experience practically has no impact on their health in the long term.
 With young pups, the womb or testicles are immature, so both surgery and post-op recovery require a much shorter time period.
 What’s more, modern-day anaesthesia has improved a lot, so the risks are basically nonexistent.

 Of course, there’s the other side of the story, too.
 Sex hormones have an effect on bone growth.
-Simply explain, they send signals that the dog has matured, so growth can slow down, and eventually stop.
+In layman's terms, they send signals that the dog has matured, so growth can slow down, and eventually stop.
 When a dog is desexed at an early age, the body stops producing these hormones.
 As a result, bone growth plates stay open for a longer period, dogs grow leggier than they would otherwise be as adults.
 This also creates a slightly higher possibility of orthopaedic issues in later stages of life.
-One thing to note is that early desexing affects large breeds way more than smaller ones.
+Therefore, early desexing affects large breeds way more than smaller ones.
 That’s why big dogs should get it done later in their development.

 Getting a dog desexed later in their life can affect their health too, especially in females.
 The older your canine friend is, the higher is their risk of getting cancer.
 Some Australian states have mandatory desexing legislation, so depending on where you live, desexing might be obligatory as soon as a dog hits 6 months.
 But, if you live in states where desexing that early is not compulsory, you can choose to do it when the time is right for your pooch.